leolee99/PIGuard/README.md

 ## 🔥 Train your InjecGuard

-There are some of argument you can set:
+There are some of arguments you can set:
 - ```--train_set```: the path to the train set file.
 - ```--valid_set```: the path to the valid set file.
 - ```--dataset_root```: the folder to place test sets.